The following local organisations offer various support services to patients and their families and carers.

 Support for anyone who is affected by the death (or anticipated death) of a child, and for any child or young person, up to the age of 25, who is affected by the death (or anticipated death) of a significant adult.

 Based in the Osborne Building at Leicester Royal Infirmary, this is a drop-in service so there is no need for you to make an appointment.
 You can also contact the information centre by post, phone or email.
-Information staff can help you to find the information you need and will put you in touch with any appropriate services.

 Aims to improve the lives of people affected by cancer and provides useful information about cancer.